aiven/devportal/docs/products/grafana/howto/replace-expression-string.rst

 Example: changing ``elasticsearch_`` to ``opensearch_``
 -------------------------------------------------------

+For instance, use the following command to change all metric expressions that start with ``elasticsearch_`` to instead start with ``opensearch_``:

 .. code:: bash

   aiven-string-replacer-for-grafana -apikey YOUR_API_KEY -url YOUR_DASHBOARD_URL \
       -from elasticsearch_ -to opensearch_ -uid YOUR_DASHBOARD_UID

-Then change will be visible in the *Query* panel:
+The change will be visible in the *Query* panel:

-* Before running the command, a query used metrics starting with ``elasticsearch_``:
+* Before running the command, metrics start with ``elasticsearch_``:

   .. image:: /images/products/grafana/query-with-elasticsearch-prefix.png
       :alt: A screenshot of the Grafana Dashboard query showing metrics prefixed with ``elasticsearch_``

-* After running the command, the query uses metrics starting with ``opensearch_``:
+* After running the command, metrics start with ``opensearch_``:

   .. image:: /images/products/grafana/query-with-opensearch-prefix.png
       :alt: A screenshot of the Grafana Dashboard query showing metrics prefixed with ``opensearch_``

 Use the version history to revert
 ---------------------------------
-The *Dashboard changelog* can be used to revert a change, if necessary.
+If necessary, the *Dashboard changelog* can be used to revert a change.

-* Go to the your dashboard that you modified.
+* Go to the dashboard that you modified.

 * Select the **Dashboard settings** icon, then select **Versions**.

-* This will show *your Dashboard changelog*, and you can use this to revert to an earlier version of the dashboard.
+* This will show your Dashboard changelog, and you can use this to revert to an earlier version of the dashboard.

 .. image:: /images/products/grafana/grafana-version-changelog.png
     :alt: A screenshot of the Grafana Dashboard version changelog after conversion